9527567/AmberMDrun/README.md

 ## Install
 This software only supports **Linux** because some Linux system functions are called.**Mac OS X** and **Windows** are not supported.
 ### Necessary
 Ambertools, python3, and python3-dev are required.
 Amber acceleration package is optional, but we strongly recommend installing high-performance pmemd module.
+[Amber](https://ambermd.org/)

+You can refer to the [Amber installation tutorial](https://ambermd.org/Installation.php) to install Amber.

 It may be difficult to install this software on centos7.
-In the foreseeable future, we will add pypi and conda installation methods.But it is still installable.
+In the foreseeable future, we will add pypi and conda installation methods.
+But it is still installable.
 It should be noted that the user needs to configure a higher version of gcc.
 If necessary, please contact the mailbox z9527567@gmail.com.
 The author will help users of centos 7.

 ~~~bash
 # ubuntu